osboo/dockerfiles/simpleLogstash/README.md

 ## simpleLogstash ##

 Logstash container which catches the logs from Docker containers (using [logspout](https://github.com/gliderlabs/logspout)) and the local server before shipping them off.
-Ideally to a central logstash server behind a redis instance (which queues events from remote shippers).
+Ideally to a central logstash server behind a redis instance (which queues events from remote shippers before sending them to logstash).

 TO DO
 -------------------------